Best Places to Eat in Edinburgh: Traditional Scottish Food and Where to Find It

 Pro Tip: This is a great place to stop if you need something quick and filling between sightseeing stops.
 There are some limited seats available at the windows our you can take it to go.
 We loved supporting this small business and chatting with the team.

-Castle Rock: Fried Mars Bar
+Castle Rock: You Must Try the Fried Mars Bar in Edinburgh

 The fried Mars bar is one of those things you feel like you have to try in Scotland.
 We had ours at Castle Rock, and it was better than expected.
 The chocolate and caramel melted into a soft center while the outside stayed crisp.